 - substituted 2/3 of the flour with oats, nuts and protein powder

-- swapped the butter for margarine and used just 40% of the initial amount
+- swapped the butter for margarine and used less than 40% of the initial amount

-- the jam was a naturally sweet, no-sugar-added fig spread
+- the jam was a naturally sweet, no-sugar-added (diabetic) fig spread

-And believe it or not after all this messing around, it turned out amazing!
+And believe it or not after all this messing around, it’s still amazing!
 Let’s see why altering the original recipe is good for you:

 White flour is heavily processed, the most nutritional aspects of the grain like fiber, vitamins and minerals are stripped away.
 The downsides to it are an overall lack of nutrients, highly refined carbs and also the gluten if you have sensitivities.